Orthologues/LUfungiProject/README.md

 nohup cat pb_279_step3_v2_polished.fastq|paste - - - -|sed 's/^@/>/'|awk '{print $1"\n"$2}' > pb_279_step3_v2_polished.fasta &
 wait
 ```
 Alternatively, you may have finished writing all .cfg files at once.
-All these fc_run configuration files have to under "pb-assembly/mycfgs/" subfolder of the main repository and use the naming format as 'fc_pb_${parN}_v${i}.cfg' (for example, $parN in my project here is either 279 or 320-2 and $i denotes the version number, it may be one of the integer 1, 2 or 3 in my project here).
+All these fc_run configuration files have to under "pb-assembly/mycfgs/" subfolder of the main repository and use the naming format as 'fc_pb_${parN}_v${i}.cfg' (for example, $parN in my project here is either 279 or 320-2; $i denotes the version number, it may be one of the integer 1, 2 or 3 in my project here).

 What's more, an fc_unzip configuration file whose name is in the format 'fc_unzip_pb_${parN}.cfg' has to be created under the 'pb-assembly/mycfgs/' subfolder as well.